wangcxallen/UWB/README.md

 # UWB
 ## Overall description
 UWB testing plan contains 5 Rpi-zero and a center motherboard.
 The motherboard runs the MQTT broker server and the mqtt-host program.
 Python program mqtt-host and mqtt-client in file "UWB/mqtt" are the top control program.
-The mqtt-client program calls the c program in dw1000 to tx or rx according to the publication on mqtt-host.
+The mqtt-client program calls the c program in dw1000 to tx or rx program in file "UWB/dw1000" according to the publication on mqtt-host.

 ## Depandency installation
 ### MQTT server: mosquitto